-655 Competitions under Artificial Light 655.1 Competitions under artificial lights are permitted.
-655.2 Lighting must meet the following specifications: 655.2.1 The light level anywhere on the course must not be less than 80 lux, measured parallel to the surface.
-The lighting should be as uniform as possible.
-655.2.2 Floodlights must be placed so that the light does not alter the topography of the course.
-The light must enable the competitor to discern the terrain and must not alter the depth perception or definition.
-655.2.3 The lights should not cast the competitor's shadow into the racing line and should not blind the competitor by glare.
-655.3 The TD together with the Jury must check in advance that the lighting conforms to the rules.
-655.4 The TD must submit a supplementary report on the quality of the lighting.
-660 Gate Judges' Instructions 661 Control of Passage (Explanation) 661.1 Every gate judge must receive a check card, along with weatherproof covering where necessary, for each run that will show: Name of the gate judge, Number(s) of the gate(s) for which he is responsible and designation of the run (1 st or 2 nd) 661.2 Name of the gate judge, Number(s) of the gate(s) for which he is responsible and designation of 661.2 661.2.1 Name of the gate judge, Number(s) of the gate(s) for which he is responsible and designation of the run (1 st or 2 nd) If a competitor fails to pass through a gate (or a gate marker) correctly according to Art.
-661.4 the Gate Judge must immediately record the Name of the gate judge, Number(s) of the gate(s) for which he is responsible and designation of the run (1 st or 2 nd) If a competitor fails to pass through a gate (or a gate marker) correctly according to Art.
-661.4 the Gate Judge must immediately record the competitor's bib number and the gate number(s) where the fault occurred.
-661.2.1 Name of the gate judge, Number(s) of the gate(s) for which he is responsible and designation of the run (1 st or 2 nd) If a competitor fails to pass through a gate (or a gate marker) correctly according to Art.
-661.4 the Gate Judge must immediately record the competitor's bib number and the gate number(s) where the fault occurred.
-A drawing of the fault committed is essential.
-Should a competitor receive outside help, for instance after a fall, the 661.2.1 661.3 Name of the gate judge, Number(s) of the gate(s) for which he is responsible and designation of the run (1 st or 2 nd) If a competitor fails to pass through a gate (or a gate marker) correctly according to Art.
-661.4 the Gate Judge must immediately record the competitor's bib number and the gate number(s) where the fault occurred.
-A drawing of the fault committed is essential.
-Should a competitor receive outside help, for instance after a fall, the Gate Judge must record this on his check card.
+655 Competitions under Artificial Light

+- 655.1 Competitions under artificial lights are permitted. - 655.2 Lighting must meet the following specifications: - The light level anywhere on the course must not be less than 80 lux, measured parallel to the surface.
+The lighting should be as uniform as possible. - Floodlights must be placed so that the light does not alter the topography of the course.
+The light must enable the competitor to discern the terrain and must not alter the depth perception or definition. - The lights should not cast the competitor's shadow into the racing line and should not blind the competitor by glare. - The TD together with the Jury must check in advance that the lighting conforms to the rules. - The TD must submit a supplementary report on the quality of the lighting.

+660 Gate Judges' Instructions

+661 Control of Passage (Explanation)

+Fig A Giant Slalom/Super G/Downhill

+- 1.Turning Pole

+- 2.Turning Gate

+- 3. Outside Pole

+- 4. Outside Gate

+Fig C Slalom

+Fig B Parallel

+- Every gate judge must receive a check card, along with weatherproof covering where necessary, for each run that will show:

+Name of the gate judge,

+Number(s) of the gate(s) for which he is responsible and designation of the run (1st or 2nd) - If a competitor fails to pass through a gate (or a gate marker) correctly according to Art.
+661.4 the Gate Judge must immediately record the competitor's bib number and the gate number(s) where the fault occurred. - A drawing of the fault committed is essential. - Should a competitor receive outside help, for instance after a fall, the Gate Judge must record this on his check card.
 (Art.
 628.13)

+661.4 Correct Passage
-shortest imaginary line between the turning pole and the outside gate at snow level (art.
-661, fig. A).

-- The gate line in Slalom is the shortest imaginary line between the turning pole and the outside pole - In the event that a competitor removes a pole from its vertical position before both the competitor's ski tips and both feet have passed the gate line, the ski tips and feet must still pass the original gate line (marks in the snow). - In Parallel Slalom, the passage is correct when both ski tips and both feet have passed the turning pole in the direction of the turn (art.
+- A gate has been passed correctly when both the competitor's ski tips and both feet have crossed the gate line.
+If a competitor loses a ski, without committing a fault, e.g. not by straddling a pole, then the tip of the remaining ski and both feet must have crossed the gate line.
+This rule also applies when a competitor has to climb back up to a gate. (art 614.2.3) - The gate line in Downhill, Giant Slalom and Super-G, where a gate consists of two pairs of poles holding gate flags between them, is the shortest imaginary line between the turning pole and the outside gate at snow level (art.
+661). - The gate line in Slalom is the shortest imaginary line between the turning pole and the outside pole - If a competitor removes a pole from its vertical position before both the competitor's ski tips and both feet have passed the gate line, the ski tips and feet must still pass the original gate line (marks in the snow).
+This is also valid in the case of a missing turning pole (or gate). - In Parallel Slalom, the passage is correct when both ski tips and both feet have passed the turning pole in the direction of the turn (art.
 661, fig. B).

-662 Importance of the Task of the Gate Judge
+Importance of the Task of the Gate Judge